cjmcguire88/custom-kernel-manager/README.md

 ### Installation

 Clone the repo.
-`mkdir -p $HOME/.config/kernel`
-`cp kernel.conf $HOME/.config/kernel`
+`chmod +x install.sh && ./install.sh`
 Edit kernel.conf if needed
-Copy kernel script to directory in PATH (e.g. $HOME/.local/bin
 Create patchfile or directory if using patches
 Create hooks file if desired.